lowelltwong-alt/airca-fractal-decision-architecture/docs/how-to-read-this-repo.md

 - `docs/fractal-decision-making/notes-v1.md`
 - `docs/integrations/README.md`

+## What to read if you want the visual architecture

+Start with:

+- `architecture-diagram-notes-v1.md`
+- `architecture-diagram-mermaid.md`
+- `architecture-diagram-mermaid-detailed.md`

+These files provide:
+- the text-first diagram logic
+- a simple visual architecture
+- a more detailed visual architecture

 ## Working thesis

 The best way to read this repository is not as a pile of disconnected notes.